peterwittek/somoclu/README.md

 Some pre-built binaries in the wheel format or Windows installer are provided at [PyPI Dowloads](https://pypi.python.org/pypi/somoclu#downloads), they are tested with [Anaconda](https://www.continuum.io/downloads) distributions.
 If you encounter errors like `ImportError: DLL load failed: The specified module could not be found` when `import somoclu`, you may need to use [Dependency Walker](http://www.dependencywalker.com/) as shown [here](http://stackoverflow.com/a/24704384/1136027) on `_somoclu_wrap.pyd` to find out missing DLLs and place them at the write place.
 Usually right version (32/64bit) of `vcomp90.dll, msvcp90.dll, msvcr90.dll` should be put to `C:\Windows\System32` or `C:\Windows\SysWOW64`.

-The wheel binaries for OSX are compiled with `gcc`, which you can install by:
+The wheel binaries for macOS are compiled with `gcc`, which you can install by:

     $ brew install gcc --without-multilib